rasundsbak/rtd-tutorial/docs/source/01_preparations.rst

 Read the whole page down
 -------------------------
 Note that you may have different sites on your phone, that generate separate codes.
-Below, you will see an example of how the phone of an advances user may look like.
+Below, you can see an example of how the phone of an advances user may look like.
 The Educloud assess is marked with yellow.

 .. image:: advanced.png